dot-event/dot-event/README.md

 })
 ```

-- The first listener argument (`arg`) can be of any type the event requires.
+- The first listener argument (`arg`) may be of any type the event requires.
 - The second argument is an object containing: the dot-event instance, an event name `String`, a prop `String`, and a prop `Array`.

 ## Existing dot composers